crawl/crawl/crawl-ref/docs/crawl_manual.rst

   Fire at cursor direction (also Del and Space).

 .
-  Fire at cursor position and stop there with slightly reduced impact.
-This can be useful to avoid damaging pets, or to avoid losing arrows.
+  Fire at cursor position and stop there.
+This can be useful to avoid damaging allies, or to avoid losing arrows.

 p
   Fire at previous target (if still in sight).